 When we arrived in Naples, it was late and raining.
 Taxis lined the street and the homeless huddled against the train station walls.
-Only a mile from our hotel and facing a 10 Euro fare, we chose to walk.
+Only a mile from our hotel and facing a high taxi fare, we chose to walk.

 As we headed down Galileo Ferraris, I wondered if we had made a mistake.
 It was an industrial area with few street lights and little traffic except for the ladies of the night and their johns.
 The sidewalks were littered with condoms, needles, feces.
 I was uneasy until I saw the sign for our hotel in the distance.